 - Automate your savings plan according to your financial goals with Self-Driving Money

 - Add a debit card and have access to 19,000 fee-free ATMs

 - Open an investment account and transfer funds in minutes

 - Mobile check deposits and ATM locator

 Wealthfront’s Cash Account is not a traditional checking account.
-Instead, it is a cash account held at a brokerage firm that offers 0.35% APY — roughly eight times higher than that of your regular checking account.
+Instead, it is a cash account held at a brokerage firm that offers 0.10% APY — higher than the national average for a savings account, which is currently at 0.6%.

 PNC Bank: Best for Managing Finances

 |Monthly Fee||Varies by market|